zectonal/homebrew-zc/README.md

 # Connect with Us

 Zectheads unite!
-We love new features and feedback.
+We love to get new features and feedback.

 Email us at [support@zectonal.com](mailto:support@zectonal.com)